rangle/ngcourse/handout/02-toolchain.md

 front-end developers too.
 A lot of the tools we'll be using in this code leverage NodeJS.

-## Back-End Code Sharing and Distribution: [npm](https://www.npmjs.com/)
+## Front-End/Back-End Code Sharing and Distribution: [npm](https://www.npmjs.com/)

 `npm` is the "node package manager".
 It installs with NodeJS, and gives you access to a wide variety of 3rd-party JavaScript modules.

-It also does dependency management for your back-end application.
-You specify module dependencies in a file called `package.json`; running `npm install` will resolve, download and install your back-end application's dependencies.
+It also does dependency management for your front-end/back-end application.
+You specify module dependencies in a file called `package.json`; running `npm install` will resolve, download and install your application's dependencies.

-## Front-End Code Sharing and Distribution: [bower](https://bower.io)

-`bower` is very similar to `npm`, but for the front-end part of your application.
-Any frameworks or 3rd-party libraries that need to be accessible in the user's browser will be managed by `bower`.

-Similarly to `npm`, `bower` tracks dependencies in a file called `bower.json`.
-Running `bower install` will resolve, download, and install them.

 ## Task Automation